 AP2A1 Protein Discovery: Could We Actually Reverse Aging?

-Every once in a while, science drops a headline that sounds like something straight out of a sci-fi movie.
-The latest?
-A protein called AP2A1 has been discovered, and early research suggests it could have the power to reverse cellular aging.
+Anyway, in the latest news of longevity, a protein called AP2A1 has been discovered, and early research suggests it could have the power to reverse cellular aging.

-But seriously, this isn’t some snake oil anti-aging cream or influencer-endorsed collagen powder.
-This is actual, legit research from real scientists looking at the very foundation of how our cells age…and whether we can slow it down, or maybe even flip it in reverse.
+But seriously, this isn’t some snake oil anti-aging cream or influencer-endorsed collagen powder (I’ve tried five of those and they work like shit).
+This is actual, legit research from real scientists (a team at Osaka University with the senior author quoted is Shinji Deguchi) looking at the very foundation of how our cells age…and whether we can slow it down, or maybe even flip it in reverse.

 First, a quick biology refresher: what does “cellular aging” even mean?

-Aging isn’t just about wrinkles or gray hair.
-At its core, aging happens because our cells stop working the way they used to.
+Aging isn’t just about wrinkles or gray hair, at its core, aging happens because our cells stop working the way they used to.
 Every time a cell divides, its DNA gets copied.
-But with each copy, a little bit of wear and tear sneaks in, like making photocopies of a photocopy.
+But with each copy, a little bit of wear and tear sneaks in, like making photocopies of a photocopy., it’s never as good as the original.

-Over time, cells accumulate damage.
-They lose the ability to divide.
-Their energy production slows down.
-They stop repairing themselves.
+Over time, cells accumulate damage just through natural wear and tear.
+They lose the ability to divide sometimes too.
+Their energy production slows down, and they stop repairing themselves.
 Some turn into senescent cells…basically zombie cells that hang around, causing inflammation and getting in the way of healthy cells.

-Scientists have been trying to figure out: what controls this process?
-And more importantly: can we change it?
+Scientists have been trying to figure out: what controls this process and can we change it?

 Enter AP2A1: the protein getting all the buzz